ffoodd/a11y.css/README.md

 This CSS file intends to warn developers about **possible risks and mistakes** that exist in HTML code.
 It can also be used to roughly evaluate a site's quality by simply including it as an external stylesheet.

-CSS files are available in French, English, Spanish, Greek, Arabic, Portuguese, Russian, Chinese and Polish — and leveled or full.
+CSS files are available in French, English, Spanish, Greek, Arabic, Portuguese, Russian, Chinese, Polish and Dutch — and leveled or full.

 ## How to use?